Menu

 Implementation English lessons are based around a text throughout the whole school.
 The text often is linked to the present topic (usually linked to history/geography/science).
 The text could be one of the Spine books (each year group has a box of Spine books) or another text that will successfully link to the topic – new and exciting books are always emerging so we are flexible and welcome the introduction of new texts to our curriculum.
 Reading and writing skills are taught through the text that is used to drive the learning.
 This includes grammar, punctuation and spelling, and developing writing skills to enable the children to write successfully across different genres.

 Some English sessions may use a stand-alone text but it is not expected that this would be the norm.
-It may be that extracts are sometimes used for comprehension work and GPS will also need to be taught in stand-alone lessons.
+It may be that extracts are sometimes used for comprehension work and GPS.

 English is taught every day with the children writing every day be it in English or another curriculum area.
-In any particular week, there should be evidence of extended pieces of writing being done across Key Stage 1 and Key Stage 2.
-Reception to do a piece of work in a Literacy book once a fortnight from the beginning of the year.
+In any particular week, there will be evidence of extended pieces of writing being done across Key Stage 1 and Key Stage 2.
+Reception complete a piece of work in a Literacy book once a fortnight from the beginning of the year.

 EXERCISE BOOKS FOR ENGLISH